TiBeN/ia-mame/README.md

 Compile, config, and use
 ------------------------

-As it is still under development they is no releases for now.
-So the only way to test is to use Maven
+As it is still under development there are no releases version for now.
+So the only way to test is build from sources using Maven:

 - git clone this repository: